 - A liabililty statement according to the European single procurement document (ESPD) that must be signed by the team representative and will be in accordance with article 140.1. a) of the LCSP.

-This declaration form is available at the following address:
+This declaration form (Appendix I) is available at the following address:

 - If applicable, the commitment to set up a joint venture (JV), which will indicate the names and circumstances of those setting it up and the share held by each company (article 69.3 LCSP).
 This document shall be signed by the representatives of each of the companies comprising the joint venture, pursuant to Appendix III.